divyanshjha30/pollapp/README.md

 # Vote App

-freeCodeCamp Build a Voting App created with the MERN stack
+Build a Voting App created with the MERN stack

-## User Stories
+## Key Points

 * As an authenticated user, I can keep my polls and come back later to access them.
 * As an authenticated user, I can share my polls with my friends.